Airtable-Labs/upsert-examples/javascript/using_node-fetch/README.md

 - This code rate-limits itself by sleeping for `AIRTABLE_API_MS_TO_SLEEP` milliseconds after each API call in an attempt to remain within Airtable's rate limit of 5 requests/second.
 - The field used for uniqueness does not have to be the primary field.
+The following field types are supported: number, text, long text, single select, multiple select, and date.
 - The field name for the unique field is expected to remain consistent.
 If it changes, update the environment variable.
 - Each existing and new record is expected to have a value for the field used